alpha-omega-labs/genesis.gift/README.md

 <strong>genesis.gift_split_(1-8)_eip-55.txt</strong> - unique cosmoshub-4 delegators addresses on 10506647 height split to 8 parts for the genesis.gift game converted to EIP-55 format.

 <h2>genesis.game rules</h2>
+Is a game for fun where community members say numbers of block heights and average block height blockhash is taken to have odd or even number for a round (in 3 different blockchains).
+At the end all recieve 5
 There are 425772 unique cosmoshub-4 delegators addresses on block height 10506647.</br>
 Split 1-7 have 53221 addresses in each</br>
 Split 8 has 53225 addresses in it</br>